Open-Building-Management/ladybug_codes/conf/multiloops_architecture.md

-# 3 loops architecture example
+# 3 loops & HX architecture with a single loop for all zones

+HX : fluid to fluid exchanger.

+HX can be used in energyplus to implement a behaviour similar to a 3 way valve.

 ## soil loop